PexomatisEl/calculator/README.md

-*precision decimal output to fix <ins>&&<|ins> while loops to for loops while creating the vector with the original operation.*
+*precision decimal output to fix <ins>&&</ins> while loops to for loops while creating the vector with the original operation.*